 The LCLUC Program has a special place in NASA’s Earth Science program, in developing interdisciplinary science with a high level of societal relevance and a scientific foundation for understanding the sustainability, vulnerability, and resilience of human land-use and terrestrial ecosystems.
 Our focus is on global to regional scale studies.
 The combination of physical and social science needed to understand the process of land use change, makes this program unique within NASA.
-The components of the program include monitoring and modeling of LCLUC, interactions of LCLUC with the carbon and water cycles, LCLUC feedbacks with the climate system, and LCLUC impacts on ecosystems, biodiversity, environmental goods and services, and the management of natural resources (e.g. through agriculture and forestry).
+The components of the program include monitoring and modelling of LCLUC, interactions of LCLUC with the carbon, water and nitrogen cycles, LCLUC feedbacks with the climate system, and LCLUC impacts on ecosystems, biodiversity, environmental goods and services, and the management of natural resources (e.g. through agriculture and forestry).
 To this end, LCLUC is developing a partnership with the Applications Program which can apply the LCLUC scientific findings to address natural resource management questions.

 Goals and Background

 At the interagency level and as part of the USGCRP, LCLUC is contributing directly to interagency cooperation through the USGCRP (formerly US CCSP).
-NASA LCLUC is already addressing questions being raised by the new initiatives on Vulnerability, Impacts and Adaptation and the UN Sustainable Development Goals .
+NASA LCLUC is already addressing questions being raised by the international initiatives on Vulnerability, Impacts and Adaptation and the UN Sustainable Development Goals .
 Over the years, partnerships have been developed with other agencies such as USGS, USFS, USDA and USAID.
-Scientists from the USFS and USGS are often funded by the LCLUC program through the programs peer-reviewed competitive process.
-A partnership activity has recently been developed with the USGS around the Global Land Survey (GLS) 2005 and 2010 in providing global orthorectified Landsat-class data.
+Scientists from the USFS, USDA and USGS are often funded by the LCLUC program through the program’s peer-reviewed competitive process.
+A partnership activity was developed with the USGS around the Global Land Survey (GLS) 2005 and 2010 in providing global orthorectified Landsat-class data.
 More recently the USGS is participating in the LCLUC-supported Harmonized Landsat Sentinel (HLS) project.
 The program management is interested in continuing to strengthen interagency and international collaboration on data and research to further our understanding of land cover and land use change.